 Sufiya Ahmed worked in advertising and in the House of Commons before becoming a full-time author.
 In 2010 she set up the BIBI Foundation, which arranges visits to the Houses of Parliament for children from underprivileged backgrounds.
 Sufiya has written several children's books including My Story: Noor-Un-Nissa Inayat Khan, Secrets of the Henna Girl and Under the Great Plum Tree which was longlisted for the UK Literacy Association Book Awards, and Rosie Raja: Churchill's Spy.
 Image: Asif Patel Photography

-Rosie Raja: Churchill's Spy (Bloomsbury Education)
+Rosie Raja: Mission to Cairo (Bloomsbury Education)

 Q&A with Sufiya Ahmed

 1. Hello Sufiya, can you tell us what kinds of books do you enjoy writing?
 What draws you to writing historical fiction?